-- Step down on the band with your right foot so it is anchored at that spot.
+- Step down on the band with your right foot, anchored at that spot.

-- Flex your left foot and press all the way out, squeezing the quad as you lengthen.
+- Flex your left foot and press out, squeezing the quad as you lengthen.
 Hold briefly and return foot down very slowly.
-Repeat 10 times and switch legs.
+Repeat ten times and switch legs.